In this guide, we’ll detail how API partners can implement:

 Please note: Viator will never send cancellation emails to your end customer.
 As a merchant of record you are responsible for informing customers about cancellations and processing refunds.

-API workflow for managing supply side cancellations
+API workflow for managing supply-side events

 1

-Please note that when performing this initial ingestion, Viator will already have triggered email sends for all bookings canceled more than 5 minutes after, the time indicated by the acknowledgeBy field.
+• When performing this initial ingestion, Viator will already have triggered email sends for all bookings canceled more than 5 minutes after, the time indicated by the acknowledgeBy field.

 Request sample